Afro-Cuban drums, Muslim prayers, Buddhist mantras: Religious diversity blooms in once-atheist Cuba

 But 65 years later, religion seems omnipresent in Cuba, in dazzling diversity.

-The bells toll on Catholic churches and the call to prayer summons Muslims in downtown Havana.
-Buddhists chant mantras as they gather at the home of a jazz musician.
+The bells toll on Catholic churches and the call to prayer summons Muslims in Havana.
+Buddhists chant mantras as they gather at a jazz musician’s home.
 Jews savor rice, beans and other Cuban staples for Sabbath dinner.
-Santeria devotees immerse the senses as they dance and slap drums in a museum filled with statues paying homage to their Afro-Cuban deities and leave offerings to the goddess of the sea.
+Santeria devotees dance and slap drums in a museum filled with statues, paying homage to their Afro-Cuban deities.

-It’s also visible in the growing ranks of evangelicals who worship across the island, in the faith of LGBTQ+ Christians who sing at an inclusive church in the seaport of Matanzas, or in the pilgrims who travel to the remote shrine of Cuba’s patron saint in the shadow of the Sierra Maestra mountains to ask for health and prosperity during a wrenching economic crisis.
+It’s also visible in the growing ranks of evangelicals who worship across the island, in the faith of LGBTQ+ Christians who sing at an inclusive church in the seaport of Matanzas, or in the pilgrims who travel to the remote shrine of Cuba’s patron saint in the shadow of the Sierra Maestra mountains.

-Critics say Cuba is still falling short on religious tolerance.
+Critics say Cuba still falls short on religious tolerance.
 The U.S. State Department has designated Cuba a “Country of Particular Concern” for having engaged in or tolerated severe violations of religious freedom.

 Cuba’s constitution includes provisions for religious freedom and bans religious-based discrimination.
 But a recent State Department report says provisions in Cuba’s penal and administrative codes “contravene these protections.”
 The report says the Cuban Communist Party requires religious groups to be officially registered, “and membership in or association with an unregistered group is a crime.”